 - Marzipan, a candy made of nuts, egg whites and sugar

-Less obvious foods may contain peanuts or peanut proteins, either because they were made with them or because they came in contact with them during the manufacturing process.
+Some foods that may contain peanuts or peanut proteins — either because they were made with them or because they came in contact with them during the manufacturing process — are less obvious.
 Some examples include:

 - Salad dressings

 - Chocolate candies, nut butters (such as almond butter) and sunflower seeds